CyberKimathi/Getting-Started/example-notes.md

 Personal-Notes
 ===========================

-> Example of how to take and store notes on github (copy this template)
+> Example of how I take and store notes on github (copy this template)

 ## Catalog
 * [Git and Github](#git-and-github)